Showwcase/hacktoberfest/README.md

   ```
 7. Commmit your changes.

-8. Crate a Pull Request.
+8. Create a Pull Request.

 9. Wait until someone from our team reviews and approves it or get back with comments.